learn-co-curriculum/reading-ios-looping-and-conditionals/README.md

     NSLog(@"Three is greater than two.");
 }
 ```
-They're pretty straight-forward.
+They're pretty straightforward.

 ### The `else`-statement

 An `else`-statement may (and may *only*) follow an `if()`-statement and will only run if the `if()`-statement evaluates as false (`NO`).
 This is a quick way of creating an either-or behavior.

-A common use example of this is in validating a password:
+A common-use example of this is in validating a password:

 ```objc
 NSString *savedPassword   = @"p@ssw0rd";